-This course, the first of a two semester sequence, studies quantitative analysis.
-Basic analytical procedures, sampling volumetric, advanced acid-base, redox, and potentiometric titrations, electrochemistry and gravimetric analysis will be studied.
-Prerequisites: CHM 151 and (IET 150 or CIS 107).
+This course is the first of a two-semester sequence covering quantitative analysis.
+Analytical processes and procedures, good laboratory practices, statistics, sampling, chemical equilibria, and High Performance Liquid Chromatography (HPLC) analysis will be examined.
+Laboratory experiments are used to illustrate theory.
+Pre-requisites: CHM 151 and CIS 107

-CHM 251 - Analytical Chemistry II......(4:3:4) This course is a continuation of CHM 250.
+CHM 251 - Analytical Chemistry II.....(4:3:4)

+This course is a continuation of CHM 250.
 Visible, UV and atomic absorption spectroscopy, thin layer, gas and liquid chromatography and capillary electrophoresis will be covered.
 Prerequisites: CHM 250

-CHM 265 - Biochemistry......(4:3:4) This course emphasizes the chemical structure and function of amino acids, carbohydrates, lipids, proteins, nucleic acids, enzymes, cellular metabolism.
-Laboratory will stress separation, identification, and quantitation techniques.
-Prerequisites: CHM 240 and CHM 250.
+CHM 265 - Biochemistry.....(4:3:4)

+This course emphasizes the chemical structure and function of amino acids, carbohydrates, lipids, proteins, nucleic acids, enzymes, cellular metabolism.
+Laboratory will stress separation, identification, and quanitation techniques.
+Prerequisite: CHM 241 and CHM 250

-CHM 270 - Honors Chem Techn Internship(2:0:7) Upon recommendation by the instructor, the student placed in this honors internship will gain experience working as a laboratory technician in a research, service, industrial, manufacturing or other facility in the chemical industry or related field.
+CHM 270 - Honors Chem Techn Internship(2:0:7)

+Upon recommendation by the instructor, the student placed in this honors internship will gain experience working as a laboratory technician in a research, service, industrial, manufacturing or other facility in the chemical industry or related field.
 Prerequisites: CHM 151 and instructor's permission.

-CHM 289 - Approved Technical Elective.....(0:0:0) Students may complete technical electives for which they have written prior approval of the department chairperson.
+Students may complete technical electives for which they have written prior approval of the department chairperson.

-CIS 101 - Computers in Allied Health(2:2:0) This course is designed to familiarize Allied Health students with microcomputers.
+CIS 101 - Computers in Allied Health.....(2:2:0)

+This course is designed to familiarize Allied Health students with microcomputers.
 It provides students with hands-on experience with the basic application software (word processing, spreadsheets, and data bases).
 It also provides students with an understanding of the roles of computers in the health care industry.
-Prerequisites: Test score or RDG 051 or NCS 052 or ENG 099 or ESL 100 or RDG 120.
+Prerequisite: Test score or RDG 051

-CIS 107 - Intro to Computers/Application......(3:2:2) This course is an overview of the computer information systems concepts.
+CIS 107 - Intro to Computers/Application(3:2:2)

+This course is an overview of the computer information systems concepts.
 Students will learn how to use an Operating System and common PC applications such as word processing, spreadsheets, presentation, and database software.
 This course also includes an introduction to the internet.
-Prerequisites: (Test score or RDG 051 or NCS 052 or ENG 099 or ESL 100 or RDG 120) and (Test score or ENG 005 or ENG 006 or ENG 051 or ENG 099 or NCS 051 or NCW 090 or ESL 034 or ESL 100 or ENG 121 or ENG 125) and (Test score or MAT 012 concurrently or NCS 012 concurrently or MAT 015 or NCW 045 or MAT 075 or MAT 090 or MAT 119 or MAT 120 or MAT 125 or MAT 130 or MAT 140 or MAT 141 or MAT 150 or MAT 153 or MAT 181 or MAT 185).
+Prerequisites: Test score or RDG 051 or NCS 052 or ESL 100 or RDG 120 and Test score or ENG 005 or ENG 051 or NCS 051 or ESL 034 or ESL 100 or ENG 121 or ENG 125 and Test score or MAT 012 or MAT 012 concurrent or NCS 012 or NCS 012 concurrent or MAT 015 or NCW 045 or MAT 075 or MAT 090 or MAT 119 or MAT 120 or MAT 125 or MAT 130 or MAT 140 or MAT 141 or MAT 150 or MAT 153 or MAT 181 or MAT 185

-CIS 111 - Ethics and the Information Age(2:2:0) This course provides computer science and engineering technology students with knowledge of ethics and moral philosophy and provides a framework for ethically-grounded decision making in the information age.
+CIS 111 - Ethics and the Information Age (2:2:LAB HOURS)

+This course provides computer science and engineering technology students with knowledge of ethics and moral philosophy and provides a framework for ethically-grounded decision making in the information age.
 Prerequisites: (Test score or ENG 051 or ENG 099 or NCS 051 or ESL 100 or ENG 121 or ENG 125) and (Test score or RDG 051 or NCS 052 or ENG 099 or ESL 100 or RDG 120).

-CIS 112 - Spreadsheet/Graphics Proc(3:2:2) Students learn to analyze business problems with planning sheets and worksheet sketches, A microcomputer spreadsheet software package is then used for problem solving and decision-making.
+CIS 112 - Spreadsheet/Graphics Proc(3:2:2)

+Students learn to analyze business problems with planning sheets and worksheet sketches, A microcomputer spreadsheet software package is then used for problem solving and decision-making.
 Students also learn to use spreadsheet graphics tools to create charts, graphs, and slides for presentations.
-Prerequisites: CIS 107 or CIS 120 or CIS 125.
+Prerequisites: CIS 107 or CIS 110 or CIS 120 or CIS 125